5 Simple Ways to Pay Your Water Bill Online and Avoid Late Fees

 FAQs

-What are the primary advantages and potential drawbacks of using UPI for water bill payments compared to net banking?
+What are the main benefits and potential drawbacks of using a general digital payment platform for my water bill compared to my bank's online service?

 something